emre1702/LuaStats/README.md

-# LuaStats
+# MTAResourceStats
-Get stats of your Lua-files.
+Get stats of your MTA resources.

-A small tool to get statistics for all of your Lua-files in one directory.
+A small tool to get statistics for all of your Lua-files in a resource-dictionary.

 ## What can that program do?